Single

 About

-Milly Alcock is a 23 year old Australian Actress.
-Born Amelia May Alcock on 11th April, 2000 in Sydney, New South Wales, Australia and educated at Newtown High School of the Performing Arts, she is famous for her roles as Isabella Barrett in the More Sauce drama web miniseries High Life, Cindi Jackson in the ABC TV drama series Janet King, Jien in the 2018 psychological horror thriller film The School, Maya Nordenfelt in the Showcase drama series Fighting Season, Emma Carvolth in the Seven Network drama series A Place to Call Home, Marissa Campbell in the ABC TV/Netflix international political thriller series Pine Gap, Sian Galese in the ABC TV drama series Les Norton, Meg in the Foxtel comedy-drama series Upright, Jenny McGinty in the Stan original supernatural thriller web series The Gloaming, Sam Serrato in the AXN crime thriller limited series Reckoning, and Young Princess Rhaenyra Targaryen in the HBO prequel fantasy drama series House of the Dragon in a career that spans 2013–present and 2013–present.
+Milly Alcock is a 26 year old Australian Actress.
+Born Amelia May Alcock on 11th April, 2000 in Sydney, New South Wales, Australia and educated at Newtown High School of the Performing Arts, she is famous for her roles as Isabella Barrett in the More Sauce drama web miniseries High Life, Cindi Jackson in the ABC TV drama series Janet King, Jien in the 2018 psychological horror thriller film The School, Maya Nordenfelt in the Showcase drama series Fighting Season, Emma Carvolth in the Seven Network drama series A Place to Call Home, Marissa Campbell in the ABC TV/Netflix international political thriller series Pine Gap, Sian Galese in the ABC TV drama series Les Norton, Meg in the Foxtel comedy-drama series Upright, Jenny McGinty in the Stan original supernatural thriller web series The Gloaming, Sam Serrato in the AXN crime thriller miniseries Reckoning, Young Princess Rhaenyra Targaryen in the HBO fantasy drama series House of the Dragon, and Kara Zor-El/Supergirl in the DC Universe films Superman (2025) and Supergirl (2026) in a career that spans 2013–present and 2013–present.
 Her zodiac sign is Aries.

 Milly Alcock has been in an on-screen matchup with Matt Smith in House of the Dragon (2022).